perusio/drupal-with-nginx/README.md

        You may consider the
        [init script](github.com/perusio/php-fastcgi-debian-script)
        that I make available here on github that launches the PHP FastCGI daemon and spawns new instances as required.
+This is not needed if you're using php-fpm.

    12. End of the [expensive 404s](http://drupal.org/node/76824
        "Expensive 404s issue") that Drupal usually handles when